OliverDai01/OliverDai01.github.io/README.md

 # About Me
 Hi!
 I am a first-year Finance Ph.D. student at Carlson School of Management, University of Minnesota.
-My CV is available [here](/CV081324.pdf).
+My full CV is available [here](/CV081324.pdf).
 My research interest lies in the intersection of macroeconomics and finance.

 ### Education